 A Pair Of Pear Jams (Part One)

 Sadly, fig season is over, but I remain smitten with jamming.
 Recently I read an article featuring food blogger Marisa McClellan of Food in Jars.
-Not only did I learn lots about canning but I was inspired to try her recipes for Pear Vanilla jam and Pear Cinnamon jam.
-I would love to attend one of Marisa’s canning classes but Pennsylvania is a tad too far, maybe if Tom and I ever get around to doing our Philadelphia trip I can talk him into adding some time for me to take a class or two.
+Not only did I learn lots about canning but I was inspired to try her recipes for Pear Vanilla Jam and Pear Cinnamon Jam.
+I would love to attend one of Marisa’s canning classes, but Pennsylvania is a tad too far, maybe if Tom and I ever get around to making our Philadelphia trip, I can talk him into adding some time for me to take a class or two.

 8 cups chopped Bartlett pears (or any smooth, thin-skinned pear.
 No need to peel.)